Lokesh-bitshyd22/Lokesh-bitshyd22.github.io/about.md

   <p>
-    My interests sit at the intersection of mathematics and theoretical computer science — specifically algebraic complexity theory, polynomial and finite-field methods, and algebra & combinatorics.
+    My interests sit at the intersection of mathematics and theoretical computer science — specifically algebraic complexity theory, polynomial and finite-field methods, and algebraic combinatorics.
 I'm headed to The Institute of Mathematical Sciences (IMSc), Chennai as a Visiting Student for a year-long thesis on algebraic methods in computational complexity.
   </p>
   <p>
-    Outside academics, I spend some time thinking about philosophical questions, reading broadly across mathematics, and occasionally writing reflections on things I’m learning.
+    Outside academics, I think about open problems, read broadly across mathematics, and occasionally write about things I'm learning.
   </p>
 </div>